tmoroney/tmoroney/README.md

 <pre>
 📚 I'm a 4th year Computer Science student at <a href="https://www.tcd.ie/">Trinity College Dublin</a>
 ⚡ My best languages are Javascript and Python
-🌞 I recently completed a summer internship at <a href="https://www.channelsight.com/">ChannelSight</a>
-🏢 Starting 7-month internship at Workday in February 2024 (finished August)
+🌞 I recently completed a summer internship at <a href="https://www.channelsight.com/">ChannelSight</a> (web crawling) 🏢 Starting 7-month internship at <a href="https://www.workday.com/">Workday</a> in February 2024
 </pre>

 <!-- Statistics -->